opensearch-project/opensearch-ruby/opensearch/README.md

 The Elasticsearch client for Ruby is compatible with Ruby 1.9 and higher.

-The client's API is compatible with Elasticsearch's API versions from 0.90 till current, just use a release matching major version of Elasticsearch.
+The client's API is compatible with OpenSearch's API versions from 0.90 till current, just use a release matching major version of Elasticsearch.

 | Ruby          |   | Elasticsearch |